 Handy man services Skilled at basic home repair?
 Let people know that they can call you for little repair jobs, like basic plumbing and other things.
 You’d be amazed at the simple things people are willing to pay others to help them with.

 Housecleaning Many people simply don’t enjoy cleaning their homes and are willing to pay a reasonable price to have someone do the work for them.
 This is a great way to earn extra money in a flexible way, particularly if you have time off during the workweek.
 Still, you want to be professional and treat it as a business.

 Interior decorating Fascinated by interior design?
 Have a huge collection of interior design materials around?
 Many people are quite happy to hire individuals to help them decorate their home – I know, for one, that I have no eye for this type of thing.

 Jewelry making If you have a good eye for detail work and a lot of patience, homemade jewelry can be quite profitable.
-As with other items on this list, there are many opportunities to sell such items through local gift shops or at sites like etsy.
+As with other items on this list, there are many opportunities to sell such items through local gift shops or at sites like Etsy.

 Knitting / crocheting / quilting Skilled at creating blankets and sweaters?
 There’s a huge market for these types of items – even better, you can usually make them in your spare time whenever you have it.
 As always, local shops and places like etsy are great places to go to sell such items.